calculuswhiz/Sequencer/README.md

 After enter is pressed, it will then insert the sequence in order starting from the first region in the file.
 If a cursor has made a selection, it will start at the end of the region (or beginning if overridden).

 ## Default Usage
+Loads defaults from package settings.
+Think of it as automatically building the prompt input described above.

 ## Keybinding
 I couldn't think of a good keybinding to use, so you're on your own with this.
 The interactive command is `sequencer_prompt`, and the command to use your settings file is `generate_sequence`.